grommunio/gromox-container/instructions.md

 * Change the database settings in db.env.
 Keep MARIADB_USER and MARIADB_DATABASE as "grommunio"
   * Note, I need to somehow bring in the db variables into the gromox container
   * My goal is to set up all the configs in a single container and use that container as a base container with different entry points for the sub-services

+* Make sure the values in db.env match the values in config_files/mysql_adaptor.cfg